 Vocational assessment helps determine individual training objectives for a student with a disability.
 In this component, the student performs work assignments in various businesses under direct supervision of school personnel and employees of the business.
 Assessment data are systematically collected on the student's interests, aptitudes, needs, learning styles, work habits, behaviors, personal and social skills, values and attitudes and stamina.
-The student rotates through various work settings corresponding to the student's employees.
+The student rotates through various work settings corresponding to the student's employment preferences as situational assessments are completed by school personnel and on-site employees.
 As a result, students are assisted with their selection of work settings in which they can more closely pursue career or occupational areas that match their interests and aptitudes.